Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Experiments

 In order to save computation time and not compute a partially observable rollout, the rollout computation for a new particle belief was done by drawing $K_{rollout}$ particles from the belief, and computing the rollout policy based on the mean state, while calculating the rollout estimate based on the mean of the returns of the $K_{rollout}$ particles.
 For POMCPOW, since every new node is expanded initially only with a single particle, the rollout was computed with that particle.
 This is a disadvantage for POMCPOW as it made the rollout returns less meaningful, however it seemed to have achieved consistently better results than PFT-DPW despite that.
+In the MDP domains, we have set $K_{rollout}=1$ similarly to POMCPOW.